kshub97/React/src/Cheetsheet.md

 ->They start with the word use: like useState, useEffect, etc.
 ->You only use hooks inside components or custom hooks.

+# useState hook -> basic and essential hook in React used to add state to functional components.

+const [state, setState] = useState(initialValue);
+state: The current state value. | setState: A function to update the state. | initialValue: The starting value of the state.

 ## const [count, setCount] = useState(0);

 | Part                                                              | Meaning                                                                       |